2017 Washington train derailment

-On December 18, 2017, Amtrak Cascades passenger train 501 derailed near DuPont, Washington, United States.
-The National Transportation Safety Board's (NTSB) final report said regional transit authority Sound Transit failed to take steps to mitigate a curve at the accident location, and inadequately trained the train engineer.
+Amtrak Cascades Train 501 was a derailed train near DuPont, Washington, United States, on December 18, 2017.
+The National Transportation Safety Board's (NTSB) final report said regional transit authority Sound Transit failed to take steps to mitigate a curve at the accident location and inadequately trained the train engineer.
 The train was making the inaugural run of the Point Defiance Bypass, a new passenger rail route south of Tacoma, Washington, operated by Amtrak in partnership with state and local authorities in Oregon and Washington, on right-of-way owned and operated by Sound Transit.
-The bypass was intended to reduce congestion and separate passenger and freight traffic, and was designed for faster speeds and shorter travel times, saving ten minutes from Seattle to Portland compared with the previous route used by Cascades.
+The bypass was intended to reduce congestion and separate passenger and freight traffic.
+It was designed for faster speeds and shorter travel times, saving ten minutes from Seattle to Portland compared with the previous route used by Cascades.

 The lead locomotive and all twelve cars derailed at 07:33 a.m. local time while approaching a bridge over Interstate 5 (I-5).
 The trailing locomotive remained on the rails.
 A number of automobiles on southbound I-5 were crushed, and three people on board the train died.
 The train derailed a short distance from where the new route merged with the previous route.